 The Home Office defines the documents which can be accepted in two comprehensive lists – List A and List B.

-For most people you will only need to see a valid document from List A which shows that the person has no restrictions on their stay.
-You will only need a document from List B if the documents in List A do not prove that your would-be employee has the right to work in the UK.
+For most people, you’ll only need to see a valid document from List A which shows that the person has no restrictions on their stay.
+You’ll only need a document from List B if the documents in List A do not prove that your would-be employee has the right to work in the UK.

-- documents haven’t been tampered with (i.e. check that logos/holograms/photos are secure and that there is no evidence that they have been laid over another image).
+- that documents have not been tampered with (i.e. check that logos/holograms/photos are secure and that there is no evidence that they have been laid over another image).

 - that the documents haven’t expired or dates on visas or leave to remain documents haven’t expired.

 - that the photo looks like the person.

 - the date of birth on the document seems consistent with the employee’s age.

 - that any visa provided covers the type of work they’ll be doing.